 This guide will help you get started with an Android project on Semaphore.
-If you’re new to Semaphore please read our guided tour first.
+If you’re new to Semaphore, please read our guided tour first.

 Semaphore supports both Android and React Native projects.

-You can run an Android emulator in Semaphore CI/CD jobs.
+Additionally, you can run an Android emulator in Semaphore CI/CD jobs.

 Here's an example Android configuration: